Jump to any section

 Before you start carrying out the project, however, you might need to work out a new document – the project charter.

 The main difference between the two is that the charter goes into much more detail about the hows and whys of the project and acts as a guide for the execution of the project, while the proposal is mainly used as a “pitch.”

 Or, if you need help actually carrying out the project, Tallyfy is a perfect workflow management tool to track your employees, their works, to-dos, and deadlines.
-Schedule a free demonstration and learn how the software can work for your business.
+Schedule a chat and learn how the software can work for your business.